 What You Should Know About Zucchini

 The zucchini plant grows almost like a weed and tirelessly bears new fruit.
 The plant is extremely undemanding.
 It flowers and thrives almost everywhere and under almost all climatic conditions.
 Cold weather, however, puts an abrupt end to its growth.
+It's perfect for new gardeners because it's easy to grow!

 Whether green or yellow, large or miniature, zucchini taste slightly nutty, earthy but mild.